StefanVermeent/projectlog/README.md

     You should use the same tag across all milestones that achieve the same thing.
     For example, if you register three preregistrations over the course of your project, all of them should get identical tags (e.g., 'preregistration').

-    OSgit does not come with predefined tags, but instead gives you the freedom to name the tags yourself.
+    projectlog does not come with predefined tags, but instead gives you the freedom to name the tags yourself.
     The only requirement is that the tag does not contain spaces and does not end with a number.
-    The latter requirement is necessary because OSgit automatically appends a number to your tab if the same tag was used before.
+    The latter requirement is necessary because projectlog automatically appends a number to your tab if the same tag was used before.
-    For example, if you've used the tag 'preregistration' before to timestamp the preregistration for your first study, and later on use the same tag again to timestamp the preregistration for your second study, OSgit will automatically change the new tag to 'preregistration1'.
+    For example, if you've used the tag 'preregistration' before to timestamp the preregistration for your first study, and later on use the same tag again to timestamp the preregistration for your second study, projectlog will automatically change the new tag to 'preregistration1'.
     The reason for this is that Git tags need to be unique strings.
     When summarizing your project history later on, the same tags will be grouped together.